Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

     - **Shop**
         Select this option for orders imported via the *Multimarkets* module.
 This module is currently being replaced by *Omni-Channel*.

-5. Double-click the field in the *Account* column and select the applicable connection established in the *Omni-Channel* module.
-All available connections are displayed in the list.
+5. Double-click the field in the *Account* column and select the applicable connection.
+All connections available in the *Omni-Channel* module are displayed in the list.

 6. If necessary, double-click the field in the *Sub-account* column and select the applicable sub-account, that is, the specific sub-shop where the order has been placed.

 7. If desired, double-click the field in the *Shipping provider* column and select the applicable shipping provider.
 You can configure the shipping providers in *Order Management > Settings > Tab SHIPPING PROVIDER > Shipping*.

-8. Double-click the field in the *Warehouse* column and select the applicable warehouse where the stock should be withdrawn from.
+8. Double-click the field in the *Warehouse* column and select the applicable warehouse from which the stock should be withdrawn.
 All available warehouses are displayed in the list.

-9. If desired, double-click the field in the *Warehouse group* column and select the applicable warehouse group where the stock should be withdrawn from.
+9. If desired, double-click the field in the *Warehouse group* column and select the applicable warehouse group from which the stock should be withdrawn.
 All available warehouses are displayed in the list.

     > [Info] You can indicate the warehouse group generally or specify more precisely the exact warehouse within a warehouse group where the stock has to be taken from.
 When both warehouse and warehouse group are specified, the warehouse must be included in the warehouse group.